uniblab/Icod.Argh/README.md

 The `Definition` class is used to define a switch, and what possible forms it can take on the command line.
-For example, it is quite common for "help" to be supported by both "-h" or "--help".  `Icod.Argh` permits one definition for any given switch not matter how many forms it make take.
+For example, it is quite common for "help" to be supported by both "-h" or "--help".  `Icod.Argh` permits one definition for any given switch no matter how many forms it make take.
 Example:
 ``` csharp